katherinejlu/ece3400/lab4.md

 //state machine
-always @(posedge CLOCK_25) begin if (GRID_X > 3) begin //colors squares that aren't in the 4x5 grid black
+always @(posedge CLOCK_25) begin if (GRID_X > 3) begin //colors squares that aren't in the 4x5 grid black (unreachable)
     PIXEL_COLOR <= black;
   end
   else begin
   currentGrid <= grid1[GRID_X][GRID_Y];
-    if (currentGrid == 0) begin //if no input, color current square white PIXEL_COLOR <= white;
+    if (currentGrid == 0) begin //if no input, color current square white (unvisited) PIXEL_COLOR <= white;
     end
-    if (currentGrid[0] == 1) begin //if LSB is 1, color current square pink
-      PIXEL_COLOR <= pink;
+    if (currentGrid[0] == 1) begin //if LSB is 1, color current square pink (visited) PIXEL_COLOR <= pink;
     end
   end
 end
 ```

-### Explanation of the FPGA working with the Arduino, the challenges we faced, the resistor array, pins, etc.

-With our 'state machine' working properly, it was easy to quickly assign different states to a grid tile and have a record of visited tiles.
-Our last step was to get the two halves of our assignment working together.
-We coordinated with the Arduino half of the team to make a protocol for robot position.
-In this case, we used the simplest possible communication scheme: A 5 bit array, with the first 2 bits representing x position, and the latter 3 representing y position.

-Our FPGA was hooked up directly to the Arduino by a set of 6 wires (5 data bits, one valid bit).
-This setup took a frustrating amount of time, because the DE0 Nano datasheet's pinout diagram for GPIO-1 is unintuitive (to put it lightly).
-Once our pins were indeed hooked up correctly (this took a lot of oscilloscope debugging on our part), we worked on properly interpreting messages from the Arduino.

-We used an independent module for the reading of data from the Arduino, called inputReader:
+We then created a quick test to determine whether our implementation could receive inputs over time, update the grid and remember previous locations.

+We created two registers to encode x and y locations, and used the one second timer to update x and y.
+Then the square in the grid at location (x,y) was assigned `8'b1` which corresponded to a visited square in our FSM.

 ```
+reg[2:0] x;
+reg[2:0] y;

 if (led_counter == ONE_SEC) begin
 	led_state   <= ~led_state;
 	led_counter <= 25'b0;
 	if (y==3'b100) begin // you're at the bottom of the grid